jpsca/formidable/docs/content/forms.md

 ```

 /// warning
 Deep hierarchies can become hard to debug.
-Limit to max levels and favor composition where possible (e.g., mixins for reusable snippets).
+Limit to two (plus a base form) max levels and favor composition where possible (e.g., mixins for reusable snippets).
 ///